Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

-A Pet Care Center in a preschool classroom is a wonderful way to foster empathy, responsibility, and gentle touch.
+A Pet Care Center in a preschool classroom is a wonderful way to teach healthy skills like empathy, responsibility, and gentle touch.
 It allows children to role-play the "helper" and "caregiver" roles they often see modeled by adults.

 The "Check-Up" Station (Life Science & Empathy)